To My Future, Unexistent Children

 Legacy and Queerness

-To My Future, Non-Existent Children aims to serve as a medium and platform for the oftentimes overlooked topic of LGBT family to come to the light, and grapple with the complex and thorny issues that come with it.
-The impact of climate change on the quality of life of our future generations (Soloski, 2024), the ethics of surrogacy (García, 2023), the stigma of adoption (Culhane, 2017); these are all tough questions that straight couples might get to ignore, but all queer parents have to deal with this moral maelstrom.
+To My Future… grapples with the complex and thorny issues that come with family-making.
+The impact of climate change on the quality of life of our future generations (Soloski, 2024), the ethics of surrogacy (García, 2023), the stigma of adoption; these are all tough questions that straight couples might get to ignore, but all queer parents have to deal with this moral maelstrom.
 Ultimately, “we’ll all have to account for how well we parent our children—no matter their origin, and no matter what we think about the various ways we create our families” (Culhane, 2017), and this will determine the quality of our future for generations to come.
+Regardless if one wants to have children or not, the question of whether we are creating a world we want future generations to enjoy is an important one.
+What would we like for future generations to understand about 2025?
+What will be gone?
+What will remain?

 Cristobal touches on the very real and hardly discussed topic of family in the Queer community.
 I found his investigations into the topic extremely powerful as it breaks down the very idea of family.
 Many of us have been rejected by our families in one way or another, go through the atypical process of selecting our own chosen family, and also have to deal with the legal and political barriers to having children of our own.
 My favourite part of the publication was the letters written by queer people to ‘their future, non-existent children’ — people leaving behind the love for children that they always had and will have even when those children may never exist.